-Article 6 of the RCL provides for a list of potential abusive practices and also for the expected negative effects on the market (damage to consumers welfare).
-The RCC seems however not to follow an effects-based approach but rather to uphold the abuse, without quantifying its actual market effects.
+Article 6 of the RCL stipulates a list of potential abusive practices and the expected negative effects on the market (damage to consumers' welfare).
+The RCC does not appear to follow an effects-based approach but rather to uphold the abusive practice, without quantifying its actual market effects.